berarma/new-lg4ff/README.md

 ### play_on_upload

-BeamNG.drive has a "Fast" update type that skips play effect events entirely and expects the wheel to just play effects on upload.
-Set this to 1 to play effects on upload for applications with this behavior.
+Some applications expect the wheel to just play effects on upload.
+For instance, when using BeamNG.drive 'Fast' update type through Wine, BeamNG.drive would get confused by Wine reporting all effects are playing at all times, hence never issue effect playback.
+While in reality no effects are playing, and the actual playback state is lost in translation.
+Set this to 1 to play effects on upload to workaround such situations.

 ### gain